AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 A country exports raw materials, imports expensive manufactured goods, and depends heavily on foreign investment.
 Explain which development theory best fits this pattern.

-Strong answer: This pattern fits Wallerstein’s world-systems theory because the country appears to occupy a peripheral role in the global economy.
-It supplies raw materials and depends on core countries for capital, technology, and higher-value manufactured goods.
+Strong answer: This pattern fits Wallerstein's world-systems theory because the country appears to occupy a peripheral role: it supplies raw materials and depends on core countries for capital, technology, and higher-value manufactured goods.

 Prompt — Weber and industrial location

-A soft-drink bottling company chooses to build factories near major urban markets instead of near sugar suppliers.
-Explain this location decision using Weber’s least-cost theory.
+A soft-drink bottling company builds factories near major urban markets instead of near sugar suppliers.
+Explain this location decision using Weber's least-cost theory.

-Strong answer: Soft-drink bottling is often market-oriented because water is added near consumers, making the final product heavier and more expensive to ship long distances.
-Locating near major markets lowers transportation costs and helps the company distribute bulky finished products more efficiently.
+Strong answer: Soft-drink bottling is market-oriented because water is added near consumers, making the finished product heavier and costlier to ship long distances.
+Locating near major markets lowers transportation costs for bulky finished goods.

 Prompt — Deindustrialization

-A former manufacturing region loses factories as companies move production overseas or automate production.
+A former manufacturing region loses factories as companies move production overseas or automate.
 Explain one economic consequence and one possible policy response.

-Strong answer: Deindustrialization can reduce employment, weaken the local tax base, and leave behind vacant industrial land or brownfields.
-A realistic response is workforce retraining combined with infrastructure or brownfield redevelopment to attract new industries rather than relying on the old manufacturing base to return.
+Strong answer: Deindustrialization can reduce employment, weaken the local tax base, and leave brownfields.
+Workforce retraining plus brownfield redevelopment can attract new industries instead of assuming old mills return.

 Prompt — Sustainable development